tom-geraghty/sawmill-starter/content/_index.md

 [[blocks]]
 background_style = "Light"
-content = "[Bulma](https://bulma.io/) is a modern and responsive CSS framework with a flexbox-based grid system. " heading = "Built With Bulma" image = "/uploads/2018/04/19/bulma-logo.png" image_position = "Left" template = "media-feature"
+content = "[Bulma](https://bulma.io/) is a modern and responsive CSS framework with a flexbox-based grid system. " heading = "Built using Hugo and Bulma" image = "/uploads/2018/04/19/bulma-logo.png" image_position = "Left" subheading = "Hugo is a fast and modern static site generator written in Go. https://gohugo.io/about/" template = "media-feature"
 [[blocks]]
 background_style = "Light"